oqtane/oqtane.docs/src/pages/manuals/content/page-management.md

 This tab allows you to manage the modules on the page, giving you the ability to modify or reorder existing modules.
 This provides a more granular control over the content displayed on your page.

-- **Edit**: Access the module’s configuration to modify settings, permissions, and layout.
+- **Edit**: Access the module's configuration to modify settings, permissions, and layout.
 - **Delete**: Remove the module from the page.

 ![page-management-edit-modules](./assets/page-management-edit-modules.png)

 ### Theme Settings

 In the Theme Settings tab, you can adjust the theme and layout of the page.
-This includes options for the page’s appearance, such as selecting a different theme or changing layout configurations.
+This includes options for the page's appearance, such as selecting a different theme or changing layout configurations.

 - **Setting Scope**: Choose between **Site** or **Page** for theme application scope.
 - **Show Login?**: Toggle login visibility (options: **Not Specified/Yes/No**).